-Quitlines are a telephone-based tobacco cessation counselling service that offer a variety of services to help tobacco users quit.
-They are a proven intervention that greatly increase the chance that a smoker will quit.
-Every province, territory and state in North America has a quitline as part of a tobacco cessation strategy.
+Talk Tobacco is a telephone-based tobacco cessation counselling service that helps commercial tobacco users quit.
+Quitlines are a proven intervention that greatly increase the chance that a smoker will quit.
+Every province and territory in Canada has a quitline as part of a commercial tobacco cessation strategy.

 What is a Quit Coach?

 At Talk Tobacco, a Quit Coach is a Canadian Cancer Society staff member who is a tobacco cessation specialist and is experienced in providing counselling and support to First Nation, Inuit, Métis and urban Indigenous callers.
 A Quit Coach can help with:

 - Dealing with cravings, withdrawal symptoms and stress